Nicholas Witchell

-Nicholas Newton Henshall Witchell OStJ FRGS (born 23 September 1953) is an English journalist and news presenter.
-The latter half of his career has been as royal correspondent for BBC News.
+Nicholas Newton Henshall Witchell OStJ FRGS (born 23 September 1953) is a retired English journalist and news presenter.
+The latter half of his career was as royal correspondent for BBC News.

 Early life and career

 Witchell was born on 23 September 1953 in Shropshire.
 He was educated at Epsom College, a British fee-paying school in Surrey, and at Leeds University, where he read Law and edited the Leeds Student newspaper.
 In 1974, Terence Dalton Limited published his book The Loch Ness Story, a history of alleged sightings of the Loch Ness Monster.